Darokahn/blocks-language/language.md

 A final "code block" type is `pseudostatic`. `pseudostatic` code blocks are not really code blocks, but they have a similar syntax.
 If a `pseudostatic` block is placed inside a `dynamic` block, the value it evaluates to will be captured when the dynamic block is created.
 When the block is instantiated and run later, that value will always be the same.

 You may notice that `local` code blocks seem to overwrite the syntax of enclosed expressions in other languages.
 This is because local code blocks are meant to be an extension of the concept of expressions, allowing them to have multiple statements.
 However, the expected functionality of expressions remains intact: `x: (x + 5);` still sets x to `(x + 5)`.
 When the final line of a code block lacks a semicolon, this line is implied to return the value of its expression.
 Therefore, when a `local` code block has only one statement, it behaves exactly like parentheses-enclosed expressions do in other languages.
 In fact, when a compiler is written, it will likely detect when a `local` block has only one expression and avoid the overhead of making it into a code block.
-Since all keywords, including `return`, operate in the context of the parent function, a `local` code block always evaluates to its last statement.
+Since all operators, including `<<`, operate in the context of the parent function, a `local` code block always evaluates to its last statement.

 *note: I'm still undecided whether pseudostatic blocks should be allowed to be contain several statements or just one expression.
 I can't see why you would want to run multiple statements inside a pseudostatic block, but I also don't see a great reason to take that freedom away from the user.
 Either way, users can force it to use multiple lines by nesting a code block inside it, so it doesn't matter much.*

 With the basics of blocks out of the way, here are some more details about the language in no particular order:

-the `dreturn` keyword can be used to defer a return until execution of a block stops.
-Precedence order for the three methods of return is: explicit `return` statement; `dreturn` statement; final line without semicolon.
-If a `dreturn` is used but the final line has no semicolon, there will be a warning on compilation.
+the `>>` operator can be used to defer a return until execution of a block stops.
+It is useful to clearly declare what your function will be returning at the very top.
+If a code block finishes execution without an explicit `<<`, the `>>` will activate for the value specified.
+Precedence order for the three methods of return is: explicit `<<` operator; `>>` operator; final line without semicolon.
+If a `>>` is used but the final line has no semicolon, there will be a warning on compilation.

 	{
 		x: 1;
-		dreturn x;
+		>> x;
 		// some condition that modifies x
 	};